 Amplifiers and Speakers

-Only a smaller number of companies offer the necessary hardware when you get up to this level of audio fidelity; Bose and DBX have options that start at $3,000.
+Only a smaller number of companies offer the necessary hardware when you get up to this level of audio fidelity.
+Bose and DBX have good options.

-Many businesses use an iPad or a similar tablet at their point-of-sale, opting to replace the traditional cash register with a single device that can process payments, and keep inventory and customer records at literal and metaphorical fingertips.
-But an iPad or comparable tablet can also be a music source; any recognized app will create and play playlists while still being used for point-of-sale transactions.
+Many businesses use an iPad, smartphone, or similar tablet at their point-of-sale, opting to replace the traditional cash register with a single device that can process payments, and keep inventory and customer records at literal and metaphorical fingertips.
+But a smartphone can also be a music source.
+Any recognized app can create and play playlists while still being used for point-of-sale transactions.